Elon Musk seems to be having trouble letting go.

 Despite having stepped down from the company, the former “Chief Twit” of Twitter continues to make decisions, both small and large, that haven’t done the company any favors and are undermining current CEO Linda Yaccarino’s efforts to make the social media platform profitable.

 The latest?
-Limiting the number of tweets users can read in day.
+Limiting the number of tweets users can read in a day.
 On paper, the move was designed to limit the “extreme levels of data scraping and system manipulation” experienced by the platform (perhaps to prevent OpenAI from feeding more training data into ChatGPT?), but in practice resulted in users being greeted with the “rate limit exceeded” messages.
 What followed were user complaints and hilarious tweets like this:

 And then, in a further attempt to alienate the Twitter user base and truly turn the platform into a “pay-to-win” website, Twitter announced that only verified users will be able to access TweetDeck.
 This means that individuals and enterprises unwilling to pay $8/month and $1,000/month to remain verified, can kiss their access to TweetDeck bubye.